Skip to main content

 Digital surgical plan.

-Dr. Jackson designs where the final teeth need to be, then plans the implant positions backward from that result — accounting for bone, esthetics, and bite forces.
+Dr. Jackson designs where the final teeth need to be, then plans the implant positions backward from that design, accounting for bone, esthetics, and bite forces.
 You see the plan before treatment begins.

 3. 3

-On the day of your procedure, the Yomi handpiece guides the drill along the planned path.
-The robot tracks your jaw position continuously, even if you move.
-The doctor controls every motion; the robot ensures the path stays exactly on plan.
+On the day of your procedure, the Yomi handpiece guides each drill of the osteotomy, the precise sequential drilling that creates the implant site, along the planned path, with a physical hard stop at the planned depth.
+The implant itself is then driven along that same guided path.
+The robot tracks your jaw continuously, even if you move.
+The doctor controls every motion, and the robot is designed to hold the path on plan.

 4. 4